boto/boto/docs/source/swf_tut.rst

 HelloWorld
 ----------

-This example is an implementation of a minimal Hello World workflow:
+This example is an implementation of a minimal Hello World workflow.
+Its execution should unfold as follows:

-#. [misc] A workflow execution is started,
+#.
+A workflow execution is started.
-#. [decider] HelloWorld activity is scheduled,
-#. [activity worker] HelloWorld activity is completed
+#.
+The SWF service schedules the initial decision task.
+#.
+A decider polls for decision tasks and receives one.
+#.
+The decider requests scheduling of an activity task.
+#.
+The SWF service schedules the greeting activity task.
+#.
+An activity worker polls for activity task and receives one.
+#.
+The worker completes the greeting activity.
+#.
+The SWF service schedules a decision task to inform about work outcome.
+#.
+The decider polls and receives a new decision task.
+#.
+The decider schedules workflow completion.
-#. [decider] The workflow execution is completed.
+#.
+The workflow execution finishes.

 Workflow logic is encoded in the decider: